Should I refinance my mortgage?

 We know that life is in constant motion, and a home refinance can keep up with those changes.
 So, whether you’re in a new place in your life with a job, family, or maybe came into some moolah (hellooooo lottery win!) you may want to update your current home loan to match your new life circumstances.

 Better rates are coming?
 Cost of getting an appraisal?
 Hit on your credit report?

-It may feel like the biggest risk of a refi is that a better rate might be right around the corner or the out of pocket cost of getting an appraisal.
-However, the true risk is when a refi just doesn’t make since for you.
+It may feel like the biggest risk of a refi is that a better rate might be right around the corner or the out-of-pocket cost of getting an appraisal.
+However, the true risk is when a refi just doesn’t make sense for you.

 Just because there are lower rates than what your current home loan is at, doesn’t mean you should refi.
 Does the cost savings benefit outweigh the cost of refinancing?